lgodoys/Trellix_Splunk/README.md

 - Version 1.0.4: Mar 31, 2025 Updated Splunk Python Library to newest one based on Splunk Vetted Program.
 - Version 1.0.5: Apr 10, 2025 Updated other Python libraries to latest versions.
 Added server.conf file to enable cluster replication.
 - Version 1.0.6: May 16, 2025 Updated Trellix IAM URI because of Trellix changes, as documented in <https://docs.trellix.com/bundle/epolicy-orchestrator-saas-landing>
+- Version 1.0.7: Jun 26, 2025 Corrected timestamp converter function to check if the input argument is an integer or a string, and in case a string, convert into integer.

 ## Contributing